chonnessey/robogers-neighborhood/README.md

 ### Tests
 Describe: beepBoop()

-Test: "It should return an array with strings from 0 - inputted number"
+Test: "It should return an array with strings from 0 - index of inputted number"
 Code: beepBoop(5);
 Expected Output: ["0", "1", "2", "3", "4"]